rom-orlovich/assignment-tedooo/README.md

 # Tedooo Assignment App:

 ## About my project:
-A web application that displays Tedooo's feed page. \
+A static web application that displays Tedooo's feed page. \
 This application was part of a home assignment for the Front-End position at Tedooo.

 ## Technologies: